 Certain of the non-consolidated affiliates and third party contractors who perform services for Seaboard have bank debt supporting their underlying operations.
 From time to time, Seaboard will provide guarantees of that debt in order to further Seaboard's business objectives.
 Seaboard does not issue guarantees of third parties for compensation.
-As of July 4, 2015, guarantees outstanding to third parties were not material.
+As of October 3, 2015, guarantees outstanding to third parties were not material.
 Seaboard has not accrued a liability for any of the third party or affiliate guarantees as management considers the likelihood of loss to be remote.

-As of July 4, 2015, Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$1,531,000.
-There were no letters of credit to reduce the committed lines.
+As of October 3, 2015, Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$3,107,000.
 The notes payable to banks under the committed and uncommitted credit lines are unsecured.
 These lines of credit do not require compensating balances.

-On May 13, 2015 Seaboard, through a wholly-owned subsidiary, agreed to contribute up to \$207,400,000 to jointly develop and operate a pork processing facility in Sioux City, Iowa.
-Approximately \$25,700,000 will be contributed in 2015 with the remaining amounts through 2019.
-As part of the operations, Seaboard agreed to provide hogs to be processed at the facility.
+On May 13, 2015, Seaboard, through a wholly-owned subsidiary, agreed to contribute up to \$207,400,000 to jointly develop and operate a pork processing facility in Sioux City, Iowa.
+As of October 3, 2015, \$14,900,000 has been contributed.
+Approximately \$10,800,000 is expected to be contributed in the fourth quarter of 2015, with the remaining amounts through 2019.
+As part of the operations, Seaboard agreed to provide a portion of the hogs to be processed at the facility.
 Seaboard is currently evaluating its options to provide additional hogs to the facility.